flipcamp/engagingstudents3/essays/Stevens2.md

 A melody can be given with or without rhythm and meter.
 When introducing this inverted approach, and later when dealing with longer or more ornate melodies, I provide the melody’s rhythm and meter so that students can more readily consider implied harmonic rhythm and embellishing tones.
 (Here is [a more advanced assignment based on melodic fragments given without meter or rhythm](https://docs.google.com/document/d/10-D4yVwOm8HMSdNvUFBJ7Xcq0Zrxs5OtRx0xhGLFlzk/edit?usp=sharing).)
 Fig. 7 provides the first two phrases of a chorale set twice by Bach ([\#95 “Werder munter, mein Gemüthe”](http://conquest.imslp.info/files/imglnks/usimg/a/ac/IMSLP03820-4PC_1.PDF) and [\#350 “Jesu, meiner Seelen Wonne”](http://petrucci.mus.auth.gr/imglnks/usimg/2/2c/IMSLP03823-4PC_4.PDF)) that my students analyze in the first year of the theory sequence, after having studied harmonic expansions, phrase functions, and cadence types.

-**Figure 7.** Two Chorale Phrases with Possible Bass and Harmonizations
+**Figure 7.** Two chorale phrases with possible bass and harmonizations.

 <img src="{{ site.baseurl }}/images/stevens02.png" alt="image" />